AmLit – American Literatures

 Das Online-Journal AmLit – American Literatures, herausgegeben am Arbeitsbereich 'Amerikanistik II' der Universität Graz, bietet ein Publikationsforum für wissenschaftliche Essays aus der amerikanistischen, kanadistischen und lateinamerikanischen Literaturwissenschaft, die sich mit fiktionalen, non-fiktionalen und graphischen Texten befassen, bzw. für entsprechende Prosa- und Lyriktexte sowie Buchrezensionen.
 Das Alleinstellungsmerkmal der Journals ist die Fokussierung auf aktuelle Fragestellungen und Diskurse der Literaturwissenschaft, insbesondere hinsichtlich der Forschungsbereiche ›Digital Literatures & Cultures‹, ›Transnational & Border Studies‹ und ›Visualität & Trans-/Intermedialität‹.

-- African American & Ethnic Studies
+- African American, Ethnic & Critical Race Studies

-- New Historicism
+- New Historicism & Cultural Materialism

 Proposal Guidelines

-- Submission format:
+- Submission Format

 Potential Topics